nrdvana/userp/doc/protocol.md

 ================================

 Userp is a "wire protocol" for efficiently exchanging data, similar in purpose to ASN.1, CBOR, or Google Protocol Buffers.
-The primary design goal is to allow the writer to embed type definitions within the data such that the data can be written compactly and efficiently, while still allowing any reader to decode the data without any prior knowledge of the schema.
+Its primary differentiating feature is that it can also encode type definitions which define the structure of its data, eliminating the need for an out-of-band data specification to be pre-processed by compiler tools, while also allowing for more efficient encodings than would be possible with a protocol of more generic structures.

-This allows performance equal or better than ASN.1 or Protocol Buffers, while allowing the flexibility of CBOR or JSON, and potentially as much utility for type introspection as Json Schema.
+In short, it gives the data flexibility of JSON with the encoding efficiency of ASN.1

 The Userp library is also meant to be a data-coding toolkit rather than just a reader/writer of streams.
-While the normal protocol is a self-contained stream of metadata and blocks of data, you could also store protocol fragments in a database or exchange protocol fragments over UDP that depend on pre-negotiated metadata shared between writer and reader.
+While the normal protocol is a self-contained stream of metadata and blocks of data, you might also want to store protocol fragments in a database or exchange protocol fragments over UDP that depend on pre-negotiated metadata shared between writer and reader.
+The Userp library makes all of this possible.

-Userp contains many design considerations to make it suitable for any of the following:
+Userp's design makes it appropriate for any of the following:

   * Small / Tightly packed data
   * Massive data (the protocol has no upper limits)